6. Pantluci

 <

-perimental constructed language designed to explore the bound-
+imental constructed language designed to explore the boundaries of

-aries of what a human-usable language can be.
-It uses a breadth-
+what a human-usable language can be.
+It uses a heavily esoteric

-rst-search-inspired heavily esoteric grammar unlike most if not all
+grammar inspired by breadth-rst-search, unlike most if not all

-a streamline grammar that aims to minimize the cognitive load for
+a streamlined grammar that aims to minimize the cognitive load for

 both speakers and listeners.